Divanshrana2180/Amazon-Login-Phishing-Web-page/README.md

 Integration with other alerting systems (Slack, Email).

 📧 ContactFor questions regarding this project or security concerns, please open an issue on this repository.Created for educational purposes.
-Always ensure you have permission before testing phishing simulations on real users.TextUnwrapCopied!Copy
+Always ensure you have permission before testing phishing simulations on real users.